scotow/bk-generator/README.md

 I assumes no responsibility or liability for the use of the software, conveys no license or title under any patent, copyright, or mask work right to the product.

+### Golang version

+A newer version of this project made with Golang is availiable [here](https://github.com/Scotow/burgoking).

 ***Enjoy your meal!***